-Here at 710 Pipes, we have every imaginable smoking product and accessory.
+Here at 710 Pipes, we have every imaginable smoking device and accessory – from heady glass bongs and dab rigs to carb caps and quartz bangers.
 Our Northglenn and Denver smoke shops (on Colfax and near D.U.) are packed with hundreds of quality vaporizers, pipes, water pipes, hookahs and so much more.
 Still, sometimes it’s refreshing to go back to basics by rolling up a little paper.
 We recently reviewed the different types of rolling papers and the biggest advantages of each.
 But once you’ve bought your papers – then what?
 There are three basic categories of rolled cannabis: spliffs, joints, and blunts.
 Even the newest cannabis smoker on the block has usually heard these names dropped in passing, but the divisions between the three groups can get a little hazey.
 First, we’ll go over the basics of each category, and the pros and cons to each type.
 Then, follow our seasoned smoke shop expert’s step-by-step instructions to roll the perfect joint.

 Ready?
 Let’s roll!